Will Demps

-William Henry Demps, Jr. (born November 7, 1979) is a former American football safety who was signed by the Baltimore Ravens as an undrafted free agent in 2002.
-He played college football at San Diego State.
+William Henry Demps Jr. (born November 7, 1979) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football at San Diego State and was signed by the Baltimore Ravens as an undrafted free agent in 2002.

 Demps also played for the New York Giants and Houston Texans.
 He is the older brother of former NFL safety Marcus Demps.

+Early life

+He was born in South Carolina to a Korean mother and African American father, but moved to California.
+He went to Highland High School, located in Palmdale, California.
+As a child he also lived on Mather Air Force Base in Sacramento, California.